developer-zebra/developer-zebra-site/src/stagenow/3-4/stageclient/index.md

 ---

 ## Introduction
-This section describes how to use the StageNow desktop and client apps to select and process a StageNow barcode, audio file or NFC tag for configuring one or more target devices and to deploy the profile to the device(s) for later consumption.
-If the device does not have the StageNow client installed, the [Rapid Deployment Client](#rapiddeploymentclient) can be used instead.
+This section describes how to use the StageNow desktop and client apps to select and process a StageNow barcode, audio file or NFC tag.
+This process configures target device(s) as desired for an organization and/or persists a settings Profile on the device(s) for later consumption (following an Enterprise Reset, for example).
+This guide is applicable **<u>after</u> one or more [Profiles](../Profiles) have been created**.

+**NOTE**: Some older target devices come with the Rapid Deployment Client instead of StageNow.
+This client can be used to upgrade to StageNow, but older OS versions might provide reduced capabilities.
+For more information, see the [Rapid Deployment Client section](#rapiddeploymentclient) later in this guide.

 -----